-After a few more turns, a straightaway, four twists, and half of a slide, the trail opened up into a modestly-sized, minimally-decorated cavern.
+The trail was full of branches, and Nurdd wished he could explore them all.
+He chose his path randomly.
+After a few turns, a straightaway, four twists, and half of a slide, Nurdd found himself in a modestly-sized, minimally-decorated cavern.
 At the far end of the modesty-sized, minimally-decorated cavern was an enormously-sized, ornately-decorated door.
 Hand-chiseled boulders formed a 30-foot arched frame, surrounding a construction of thick oaken timbers and chunky iron bars with rivets the size of baseballs.
 A knocker in the center of the door was shaped like a grotesque beast’s head, snarling fangs clasped around a heavy ring.
 Torches blazed in a dozen sconces on either side, the flickering light casting hypnotizing shadows on the walls.

 “What a great looking door!”
 Nurdd gasped.